PloneGov-IT/collective.outputfilters.enhancelinks/README.rst

 This product has been tested on:

-* Plone 4.2
-* Plone 4.3
 * Plone 5.0
 * Plone 5.1
+* Plone 5.2

 It works with Dexterity-based (`plone.app.contenttypes`__) standard File and Image content-types.
-If you want support for Archetype-based content-types, go with versions < 1.0.0.
+If you want support for Archetype-based content-types or Plone 4 compatibility, go with versions < 1.0.0.

 __ http://pypi.python.org/pypi/plone.app.contenttypes